Gifted & Talented Exam in New York City

 1. Pattern Completion

-In Pattern Completion items students are given a design and asked to identify which portion is missing.
+In Pattern Completion questions, students are given a design and asked to identify which portion is missing.

-Reasoning by Analogy: In Reasoning by Analogy questions students must recognize relationships between several geometric shapes.
+In Reasoning by Analogy questions, students must recognize relationships between several geometric shapes.

-Spatial Visualization: In Spatial Visualization questions students must combine two or more objects and find what the resulting figure will look like.
+In Spatial Visualization questions, students must combine two or more objects and find what the resulting figure will look like.

 NYC Gifted and Talented test is administered one on one in January/February, and you must first register your child to take the test usually by November.
 There are two ways to register your child to take the test: